FINTECH.MONSTER

 Viral vector production is a recognized bottleneck across the gene therapy sector, where large contract development and manufacturing organizations (CDMOs) such as Lonza, Thermo Fisher Scientific, and Oxford Biomedica are investing heavily to expand capacity and efficiency.

-Implications for the Biotech Manufacturing Landscape
+What Are the Implications for the Biotech Manufacturing Landscape?

 Cost reduction in viral vector production affects not only pricing pressures on health systems but also the scalability of complex biologics.
 Innovations in affinity reagents like Smart Polymers may incrementally improve yields and reduce process waste, potentially unlocking broader clinical access to life‑saving treatments.